llllllllll/lain/docs/source/lstm.rst

 Events
 ``````

-The LSTM model works by breaking down a beatmap into a sequence of events.
+The ErrorModel model works by breaking down a beatmap into a sequence of events.
 An
 event is defined as the (x, y, time) position of each circle, slider, or slider
 tick.
 Spinners are not included in the events because, for the users and maps we
 are interested in working with, spinners always result in a score of 300 and can